cloudmesh/cloudmesh-robot/README.md

 We believe that the interface is so simple that it can also be used in STEM activities and not just in the university or by advanced hobbyists.

+## Notation

+In this document the `$`  character at a beginning of a command block is used to indicate the terminal prompt.
+When executing the command do not copy it.

 ## Steup

 First we must install a number of tools on the machine connecting to the board.